 · Zsembery Ferenc, mérnök-vállalkozó

-Why so many Hungarians Across the Border?
+Why So Many Hungarians Across the Border?

 Ethnic Distribution in the Kingdom of Hungary in 1910 (Hungarians shown in red)